 - Earthing up Earthing upCovering potato leaves and shoots with soil to increase the number of potato tubers, protect them from frost and avoid the tubers turning green with exposure to light. helps to protect young shoots and increase the yield.
 Do this weekly until you have a rounded ridge about 30cm high and wide.

-If you have kids who love Halloween, a pumpkin or two are essential.
+If you have kids who love Halloween, a pumpkin is essential.
 They grow fast and trail along the ground, so you’ll need to give them plenty of room – at least 1.5m each.

 ‘Mars’ is a baby pumpkin that produces bright-orange fruits suitable for carving.
 ‘Racer’ is another bright-orange variety with a seed cavity deep enough for a large candle.